Defixer/sample_locustio_python_mac/readme.md

 _In web browser_

-_localhost:8090_ is the GUI of locust: input the number of user as well as number of users per second and start swarming
+_localhost:8089_ is the locust web GUI: input the number of user as well as number of users per second and start swarming

 `locust --no-web -c 1 -r 1 --print-stats` //disables GUI and purely outputs in _terminal_